 Some of the random conversations and quips the characters make reference this trope.
 Francis in particular can go an almost half a campaign (5 levels) calling the Infected/zombies 'vampires' (even talking about techniques for killing vampires) before Bill gets annoyed and finally corrects him with a very firm "They're ZOMBIES, Francis!"

 According to some of the unused lines, Zoey was supposed to point out at one point that they aren't "technically zombies but infected", meaning that the survivors just call them zombies for convenience.

 This trope was part of the reason the sequel, Left 4 Dead 2, was refused classification in Australia and had to be censored for release.
 Apparently, hacking up undead zombies is fine, but hacking up Infected, who are still technically living humans, is not.

-In Final Fantasy VII, Sephiroth notes that Hojo objects to the use of the term "magic" to refer to the powers of Materia.
-But he can't offer a better explanation or word to refer to it, so no one really paid attention to him.
+In Final Fantasy VII, Sephiroth notes that the scientist Hojo objected to the use of the term "magic" to refer to the powers of Materia.
+However, as he was unable to come up with a more concrete explanation of the phenomenon, he was ignored.